tubbo/makeover/README.md

 addition to mixing itself in (visibly) to your controller and model layer, this generator also creates an `ApplicationPresenter` and `CollectionPresenter` base class for presenting models and collections, respectively.
-All presenters will be derived from one of these base classes.
+All makeover will be derived from one of these base classes.

 In your application code, presentation would look like the following: